anahitakarandikar/anahitakarandikar.github.io/mentorship/index.md

 We send members a fortnightly newsletter curating job opportunities, scholarships, and fellowships.
 Members stay connected through a WhatsApp community, as well as city- and career track-level chapters.
 We are also currently working with eight colleges across India to provide resources and mentorship opportunities at scale.

-To become a member, please fill out the Google Form on our [website](https://www.womenineconpolicy.com/).
+**To become a member,** please fill out the Google Form on our [website](https://www.womenineconpolicy.com/).
 You will be added to the mailing list and receive the WhatsApp group link within 15 days.

-To explore ways to support our work or collaborate with us, please email one of the team members or write to [womeninpolicyecon@gmail.com](mailto:womeninpolicyecon@gmail.com).
+**To discuss ways to support our work or collaborate with us,** please email one of the team members or write to [womeninpolicyecon@gmail.com](mailto:womeninpolicyecon@gmail.com).

-To stay updated on our work and learn about open volunteer or internship positions, follow us on [X](https://x.com/weconpol) or [LinkedIn](https://www.linkedin.com/company/weconpol).
+**To stay updated on our work and learn about open volunteer or internship positions,** follow us on [X](https://x.com/weconpol) or [LinkedIn](https://www.linkedin.com/company/weconpol).